Our Members

-Our members set the rules (748kb PDF) that govern what AHNT does, why and how.
-As at December 2023, 16 Aboriginal housing organisations are full members – and we expect that number will grow.
+Our members lead the peak body.
+They set the rules (748kb PDF) that govern what AHNT does, why and how.

-Through their own governing body, each of those corporate members appoints a person to represent them in the peak body.
-From that pool of appointed representatives, the members then elect directors to serve on the AHNT board of directors.
+Through their own governing body, each corporate member appoints a representative to the peak body.
+From those appointed representatives, the members elect directors to serve on the AHNT board of directors.

 We hold two meetings each year to report to the members, inform them of opportunities and hear what’s happening in their organisation and community.
 One is the annual general meeting (AGM) in November; the other is earlier in the year.
 Supporting our members is one of our core duties as a peak body.